petermchale/math105A/README.md

 ## Getting set up for the Lab section

-In what follows, it is helpful to develop some familiarity with the 'command line'.
+In what follows, you will need to access the 'command line'.
-On a Mac, this is done via the `Terminal` app.
+On a Mac, this is done by opening the `Terminal` app.
 On the lab (Windows) machines, this is done via Start -> Anaconda Prompt (type this into the search field to locate the program).
 Your TA will help you with this.